-Since January 2016, the Corporation has been served, along with a number of other banks, with lawsuits brought by Roger Hayes and Talbot Heppenstall (the "Relators") in Illinois, California, New Jersey and New York under those state's respective False Claims Acts.
-In each case, the Relators allege that the defendants falsely represented to state and municipal officials that they would obtain the lowest yields/highest prices for new negotiated municipal bond offerings in order to secure underwriting engagements for those offerings.
-The Illinois lawsuit was dismissed by the trial court without prejudice in September 2017.
-The California lawsuit was dismissed by the trial court with prejudice in March 2019.
-The New Jersey lawsuit was dismissed by the trial court without prejudice in early May 2019.
-The Relators voluntarily discontinued the New York lawsuit in June 2019.
-To date, the Attorney Generals of each of the states have declined to join in the lawsuits.
+Beginning in January 2016, the Corporation was served, along with a number of other banks, with lawsuits brought by Roger Hayes and Talbot Heppenstall (the "Relators") in Illinois, California, New Jersey and New York under those state's respective False Claims Acts.
+In each case, the

+Relators alleged that the defendants falsely represented to state and municipal officials that they would obtain the lowest yields/highest prices for new negotiated municipal bond offerings in order to secure underwriting engagements for those offerings.
+All of the cases have been dismissed or withdrawn: The Illinois lawsuit was dismissed by the trial court without prejudice in September 2017; the California lawsuit was dismissed by the trial court with prejudice in March 2019; the New Jersey lawsuit was dismissed by the trial court without prejudice in early May 2019; and the Relators voluntarily discontinued the New York lawsuit in June 2019.